 D. Verification of Credentials and Criminal Background Checks

-The University will inform applicants in writing at the time of selection that the appointment is conditional pending verification of credentials and completion of the background check.
-Human Resources will be responsible for verifying the highest level degree (including working with new employees to obtain official transcripts) and initiating the criminal background check.
-If applicable, findings of falsification and/or criminal conviction findings from the background check are communicated to the hiring official.
+The University will inform applicants in writing at the time of selection that the appointment is conditional pending verification of credentials.
+The Office of Human Resources will be responsible for verifying the highest level degree, including working with new employees to obtain official transcripts, if necessary.

-Falsification of other credentials (i.e. false or misleading information provided by the employee or concealed employment history or other required information significantly related to job responsibilities, but not used to meet minimum qualifications) will result in dismissal, demotion, reduction in pay, or written warning.
+Falsification of other credentials (i.e., false or misleading information provided by the employee or concealed employment history or other required information significantly related to job responsibilities, but not used to meet minimum qualifications) will result in dismissal, demotion, reduction in pay, or written warning.
 Disciplinary action must consider sensitivity of the employee’s position, effect of the false information on the hiring decision, and effect of the false information in determining starting pay, and the advantage gained by the employee in subsequent promotion and salary increases.
-Job performance should not be considered in such cases, nor can decisions be made on the basis of race, color, religion, sex, sexual orientation1, national origin, age, disability, protected veteran status, political affiliation, genetic information.
+Job performance should not be considered in such cases, nor can decisions be made on the basis of race, ethnicity, national origin, religion, age, sex, sexual orientation, gender identity, disability, political affiliation, protected veteran status, genetic information, and any other legally protected status.

 The University of North Carolina at Asheville’s Board of Trustees has delegated to the Chancellor, as the chief executive officer, the responsibility of developing and promulgating employment policies and procedures.

-The Chancellor, in turn, has delegated the coordination of the University’s employment practices and procedures for EPA Non-Faculty employees to the Director of Human Resources, while giving the institution’s department heads the authority to review and recommend candidates.
-The Chancellor and members of Senior Staff exercise authority to initiate recruitment for budgeted EPA Non-Faculty positions within their divisions.
+The Chancellor, in turn, has delegated the coordination of the University’s employment practices and procedures for EHRA Staff employees to the Director of Human Resources and Affirmative Action, while giving the institution’s department heads the authority to review and recommend candidates.
+The Chancellor and members of Senior Staff exercise authority to initiate recruitment for budgeted EHRA Staff positions within their divisions.

 Final appointment authority depends on the status of the position under recruitment, as specified below:

-1. For Senior Academic and Administrative officers as defined by UNC Policy 300.1.1, Section I-A (SAAO “Tier I” positions), final appointment authority is exercised by the Board of Trustees based on recommendation by the Chancellor or divisional Vice Chancellor as appropriate.
+For Senior Academic and Administrative officers as defined by UNC Policy 300.1.1, Section I-A (SAAO “Tier I” positions), final appointment authority is exercised by the Board of Trustees based on recommendation Chancellor.

-3. For EPA Non-faculty Instructional or Research employees as defined by UNC Policy 300.2.1, final appointment authority is exercised by the Provost or division Senior Officer on the recommendation of the Hiring Official.
-Instructional and Research appointments are reported to the Board of Trustees.
+- For EHRA Instructional, Research and Public Service (IRPS) employees as defined by UNC Policy 300.2.1, final appointment authority is exercised by the Provost or division Senior Officer on the recommendation of the Hiring Official.
+Instructional and Research appointments are reported to the Board of Trustees annually.

-2. To obtain special skills.
-To acquire the services of an individual whose academic, research, or professional qualifications are responsive to an expressed need of the institution and are so noted in their discipline as to negate a reasonable presumption that a better qualified candidate would result from an open search.
+To obtain special skills.
+To acquire the services of an individual whose academic, research, or professional qualifications are responsive to an expressed need of the institution and are so noted in their discipline as to provide a reasonable presumption that the individual would be one of the top candidates in an open search.

-3. Other compelling circumstances.
-The Chancellor, with prior approval by the Chair of the Board of Trustees, may waive recruitment for any position defined in UNC Policy 300.1.1 or in UNC Policy 300.2.1 for other compelling circumstances deemed to be in the institution’s interest.
+- Other compelling circumstances.
+The Chancellor, with prior approval by the UNC Asheville Board of Trustees, may waive recruitment for any position defined in UNC Policy 300.1.1 Section I.A as Tier I Senior Academic and Administrative Officers.
+The Chancellor may authorize a waiver for any position defined in UNC Policy 300.1.1 Section I.B Tier II Senior Academic and Administrative Officer, or any position defined in Policy 300.2.1 Instructional, Research, or Public Service as deemed to be in the institution’s best interest.

-Contact the Director of Human Resources before initiating a request for waiver of recruitment.
-All waivers of recruitment require written documentation that outlines the special circumstance (above) that applies, and which details the qualifications of the individual recommended for appointment.
-The request for waiver requires the written concurrence of the Affirmative Action Officer and the Chair of the Board of Trustees.
+Contact the Director of Human Resources and Affirmative Action before initiating a request for waiver of recruitment.
+All waivers of recruitment require written documentation that outlines the special circumstance (above) that applies, and details the qualifications of the individual recommended for appointment and includes a current resume or curriculum vitae.
+The request for waiver requires the written concurrence of the Affirmative Action Officer and will be reported to the Board of Trustees annually.

-The University of North Carolina at Asheville (UNC Asheville) is an equal opportunity employer and seeks its workforce through a systematic recruitment and selection process that promotes open and fair competition to select from the most qualified applicants to fill vacant positions, and to increasing and sustaining the diversity of its workforce.
-The Recruitment and Selection Procedures for EPA Non-Faculty Positions provide guidelines for hiring managers and search committees to follow that help to ensure selection of the most qualified applicants for University position.
+The University of North Carolina at Asheville (UNC Asheville) is an equal opportunity employer and seeks its workforce through a systematic recruitment and selection process that promotes open and fair competition to select from the best qualified applicants to fill vacant positions, and to increasing and sustaining the diversity of its workforce.
+The Recruitment and Selection Procedures for EHRA Staff Positions provide guidelines for hiring managers and search committees to follow that help to ensure selection of the best qualified applicants for University position.